mveeprojects/ScalaAkkaHttp_StartingPoint/README.md

 ### SBT

-If you're using a unix OS (MacOS/Linux), I have included a `sbtw` file under the `bin` directory at the root of this project so you can just replace the usage of `sbt` with `./bin/sbtw` where necessary.
+If you're using a Unix OS (MacOS/Linux), I have included a `sbtw` file under the `bin` directory at the root of this project so you can just replace the usage of `sbt` with `./bin/sbtw` where necessary.

 If you're using Windows or would prefer to download sbt regardless,